 What’s more, back before 1994, if a person moved permanently to another country within one year of becoming a naturalized U.S. citizen, this was taken as “prima facie” evidence of the person’s lack of intention to live in the U.S.--and the move thus became grounds for the U.S. government to “denaturalize” the person, or take away his or her citizenship.

 Again, however, that section of the law has been repealed.
 At this time, no penalties exist if a naturalized U.S. citizen simply goes to live in another country.

-You will also need to continue complying with U.S. laws affecting U.S. citizens, particularly regarding taxation.
-See “Filing a Tax Return When You Live Outside the United States” for more information, and talk to an attorney or tax professional for a full personal analysis.
+You will also, if you go to live overseas, need to continue complying with U.S. laws affecting U.S. citizens, particularly regarding taxation.
+See Filing a Tax Return When You Live Outside the United States for more information, and talk to an attorney or tax professional for a full personal analysis.